 Blizzard was formed in 1991 and scored their first big hit in 1994 with the original Warcraft.
 They’ve been through a huge number of changes since that point including merging with Activision and currently have almost 5000 employees and an annual revenue over 1 billion dollars a year.

-The design and UI of Overwatch is colorful and simple.
+The design and UI of Overwatch is colourful and simple.
 Your health shows up in figures and a graph in the bottom left and your normal abilities, ammo and timers in the bottom right with your ultimate ability in the centre.
-By default the UI also shows the keys and helpful hints on your heroes abilities.
+By default, the UI also shows the keys and helpful hints on your heroes abilities.
 Once you get a little more used to playing a particular character it’s possible to change their particular controls as well.
-For example Lucio by default can switch between healing and speeding up team movement, this can be changed between toggling and press to speed with healing left as the default background.
+For example, Lucio by default can switch between healing and speeding up team movement, this can be changed between toggling and press to speed with healing left as the default background.

 - Genre: First Person Team based PVP Shooter with an AI training mode